IngoSchelterUBT/BTevalSpec/readme.md

 ```
 ./BTevalSpec.py -h guess
 --------------------
- Make a new guess based on the pade approximation
+ Make a new guess based on the Fourier (default) or Pade spectrum

   ./BTevalSpec.py [<gen-opt>] [--guess=pade [<pade opt>] [--thres=<thres>]| --guess=ft [<ft opt>] [--nsig=<nsig>]] [--range=<lb,rb>] guess

     Creates a new guess, sets the plot range, and updates eval.yaml.
-    The guess is based on the Pade (--guess=pade) or Fourier (--guess=ft) spectrum
+    The guess is based on the Pade (--guess=pade) or Fourier (--guess=ft, default) spectrum
     with the given <pade opt> or <ft opt> (if the latter were not computed previously).
 --------------------
 ```